© Chloé Crane Leroux

-Auberge du Vieux Port is another hotel with a fantastic rooftop!
+Auberge du Vieux-Port is another hotel with a fantastic rooftop!
 Because of its location facing the St-Lawrence River and the Old Port, nothing beats watching the weekly fireworks from the rooftop resto, Terrasse sur l’Auberge.
 The rooms’ exposed brick and flagstone walls and the windows that can open up onto De la Commune add a really special sense of authenticity.

 Find your home away from home

-Dotted around Old Montréal and serviced by the Auberge du Vieux Port, Lofts du Vieux Port is 22 distinct living spaces ranging from studios to two-bedroom lofts, decorated with exposed stonework and plush furnishings, and fully equipped with the most luxurious amenities.
+Dotted around Old Montréal and serviced by the Auberge du Vieux Port, Lofts du Vieux-Port is 22 distinct living spaces ranging from studios to two-bedroom lofts, decorated with exposed stonework and plush furnishings, and fully equipped with the most luxurious amenities.
 We’re talking flat screen TVs and everything from dishwasher to stainless cookware in the well-appointed kitchens.

 Sip on award-winning coffee

-Le Petit Hotel’s name says it all: this is among Montréal’s smallest boutique hotels, at one 28 rooms.
+Le Petit Hôtel’s name says it all: this is among Montréal’s smallest boutique hotels, at one 28 rooms.
 It’s specially designed to accommodate the business set with a desk in each modern-designed room and a well-furnished business centre.
 Its award-winning coffee is available day and night from the lobby café – perfect for early risers!

 Soak up some culture

-With a special interest in local art, which you’ll see everywhere from the hallways to the grandiose lobby, Le St-Sulpice is an all-suite hotel that puts culture forward.
+With a special interest in local art, which you’ll see everywhere from the hallways to the grandiose lobby, Le Saint-Sulpice Hôtel is an all-suite hotel that puts culture forward.
 You’re likely to see notable authors or actors munching brunch on the beautiful garden terrasse.
 Every room is appointed with a Nespresso machine and has French windows that open.

 Get the star treatment

-The opulence at Le St-James starts with the furniture that decorates all the individually designed rooms; it was personally collected by the owner in antique shops the world.
+The opulence at Hotel Le St-James starts with the furniture that decorates all the individually designed rooms; it was personally collected by the owner in antique shops the world.
 From the countless-thread bedding to the dishes at Le XO to the five-star guest list (Rowan Atkinson, Madonna, the Rolling Stones, the list goes on), you’ll be treated like a king around the clock (the Clef d’Or concierge is on-call 24/7.)